ruthenium044/Cinnamon/casual/trip.md

-# Day 1
+# Day 1 Nov 4

 Arrive 16:00

-Get car
+Get car.
 Drive to the hotel for about 20 minutes

 Buy snorkel gear (maybe Dive Shop Tenerife is on the way) (Aquarius, Diving Atlantis, Giedre & Enrique)